 - SEO and Social Media

 Grab a snack and start bookmarking these helpful SEO Websites for Beginners to learn more about SEO!

 To get you started in the wonderful world of SEO, The Beginner’s Guide to SEO by Moz is an in depth tutorial on how search engines work and covers the fundamental strategies that make websites search engine friendly.

-After reviewing the basics, advanced information is broken up into chapters to help you consume the information.
+After reviewing the basics, Moz supplies advanced information broken up into chapters to help you consume the data or focus on a preferred topic.
 Moz also offers access to free SEO tools and additional resources to continue learning.

 2. SEO Starter Guide